sethfowler/git-remote-subtree/README.md

 stairs, any issue with `git-remote-subtree` should yield a monorepo that continues to work perfectly, with no loss of data or commits.

+# Project status

+There is no working implementation yet. `git-remote-subtree` currently just mirrors a remote repository in a hidden bare repo and performs pushes and pulls indirectly through it.

+The next step is to add support for rewriting paths and basing the rewritten commits on top of a specific parent commit provided by the user.
+This will be sufficient to allow pulling as long as no new commits are added to the super repo, and because it's deterministic, it won't require scanning the super repo for matching commits.

 # Proposed approach

 Say the user sets up a remote like so: